nadinesk/nadinesk.github.io/_posts/2018-10-05-top-stories-nytimes-api.markdown

 categories: r, nytimes api, politics, journalism, data, top stories, news
 ---

-I created a web app, [here](https://serene-plains-11234.herokuapp.com/) using two of the [NY Times APIs](https://developer.nytimes.com/) and [React](https://reactjs.org/), that displays the New York Times' top and most viewed stories, by section.
+I created a web app, [here](https://serene-plains-11234.herokuapp.com/) - code [here](https://github.com/nadinesk/tn) using two of the [NY Times APIs](https://developer.nytimes.com/) and [React](https://reactjs.org/), that displays the New York Times' top and most viewed stories, by section.
 The app also provides a summary of the stories displayed, using word frequencies from the headlines.

 When I've used React before, I've also used [Redux](https://redux.js.org/).
 I didn't this time, and it made the creation of this site much quicker because I didn't include all the Redux boilerplate.
 As I grow out this app, I might need to use Redux, but for now it is manageable without it.